-For employees, the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Employees multiplied by 115% for males and 125% for females, each with full generational projection using MP2019 scale was used.
+For employees, the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Employees multiplied by 115% for males and 125% for females, each with full generational projection using MP2019 on benefits currently being paid by the System and includes previously granted cost-of-living increases.
+The present values do not include provisions for potential future increase not year authorized by the Board of Trustees.

-Cost-of-living adjustments
+Cost-of-living adjustments The present value of future retirement benefits is based